fl101/awardfares-blog/_posts/2023-10-18-prices-and-mixed-cabins.md

 ## New Search Results Header {#header}

 Another cool upgrade is a redesign of the header row in the search results table.
-This header is now interactive and you use it to sort the results.
+This header is now interactive, and you use it to sort the results.

 Now, it is much easier to sort and explore results by price and cabin.